InTEGr8or/whywetech/content/posts/testing-to-learn/_index.md

 AWS Cloud Services is a large data object and learning it requires a fat data pipeline into your mind.
 I recently had to upgrade the throughput on that data-channel and I want to record here how that happened.

 I scheduled my first AWS Exam for a Friday and had been doing the in-course questions and passing at about 80%.
 Then, on the Wednesday morning before the scheduled exam I took the BenchPrep official practice exam.
 I scored **30%**.
-There was an elevation of urgency.
+There was a significant elevation of urgency.

+My first signal optimization was to filter out the noise.
 Over the next several hours I blocked out all thinking about anything else, as much as that's possible.
 I was able to eliminate all social media and as much interpersonal communications as possible and isolate my brain to a dedicated task, flushing the cache on almost all other concerns and clearing my plate.

 Within those two and a half days I was able to turn my 30% score on the practice exam, which is significantly easier than the full exam, into an 82% on the official exam.

 I started making notes about the specific steps I used to make that semi-miraculous but technically acheivable turn-around so I could use them again, and then I decided that the best way to validate which ones worked best was to _test_ them again by taking the next AWS Exam.
+I didn't want to panic-cram again for the next exams.
+I wanted use what I learned from the panic-cram to create a smoother and less disruptive learning pipeline.

 Over the next few months I developed my learning process into what I call the "test->learn REPL" and passed an additional 5 AWS Certified Exams: